Skip to Main Content

 Editors

-Hanny Al-Samkari, MD, Executive Editor, is an assistant professor of medicine at Harvard Medical School and practices adult classical hematology at the Massachusetts General Hospital, where he directs the Massachusetts General Hospital Hereditary Hemorrhagic Telangiectasia Center of Excellence.
-His research focuses on the development of novel therapeutics in hereditary hemorrhagic telangiectasia, platelet disorders, and congenital red cell disorders.
+Hanny Al-Samkari, MD, Executive Editor, is an associate professor of medicine at Harvard Medical School.
+He is the Peggy S. Blitz Endowed Chair in Hematology/Oncology at the Massachusetts General Hospital, where he practices adult classical hematology and directs the Massachusetts General Hospital Hereditary Hemorrhagic Telangiectasia Center of Excellence.
+His research focuses on the development of novel therapeutics in hereditary hemorrhagic telangiectasia, immune thrombocytopenia, and congenital red cell disorders.
+He additionally does research on the alleviation of hematologic adverse effects of cancer treatment.

-Alison R. Walker, MD, MPH, MBA, Deputy Editor, is a professor of oncologic sciences at the University of South Florida and a member of the Department of Malignant Hematology at H. Lee Moffitt Cancer Center & Research Institute, where she serves as a physician practice advisor to the Moffitt Medical Group.
+Alison R. Walker, MD, MPH, MBA, Deputy Editor, is a professor of oncologic sciences at the University of South Florida and a member of the Department of Malignant Hematology at H. Lee Moffitt Cancer Center & Research Institute, where she serves as chief of the Medical Oncology Service Line and is the physician practice advisor to the Moffitt Medical Group.
 Dr. Walker’s clinical and research interests are in the care of patients with myeloid malignancies, specifically acute myeloid leukemia and myelodysplastic syndromes.

 Rakhi P. Naik, MD, MHS, Deputy Editor, is an associate professor of medicine at Johns Hopkins University, where she serves as clinical director of the Division of Hematology and associate program director for the Hematology Fellowship Track.
 Dr. Naik’s research focuses on sickle cell disease, sickle cell trait, and medical education innovation.